gherardovarando/stagedtrees_useR/README.md

 </p>

-## Also, you can include some code and results:
+## Also, you can show some code and results:

 <p align="center">
 <img src="img/plots.png"